 In keeping with its high standard established for the University of the Ozarks student body, the addition of highly motivated and highly qualified students aspiring to qualify for an appointment to a service academy is a perfect match.
 Greystone students have historically excelled in the challenging academic environment created by a 4-year university - small class size, courses taught by a professor with their PhD, high level of academic expectation and access to additional help beyond the classroom.
 Ozarks and Greystone believe that a liberal arts education provides a strong foundation upon which to build a successful academic experience – especially for those considering a military profession.
 By providing a year of intense academic experience, Greystone students are better prepared to undertake the similar scholastic rigors they will encounter once they arrive at the academy.
 This endeavor with Greystone is one that is well within the boundaries of the University of the Ozark’s mission.

-The structure, organization and oversight that Greystone provides is designed for students who applied to an academy but were not accepted.
-Greystone also accepts students who have not applied but are willing to put forth the significant effort required to compete for an academy nomination and appointment as well as students interested in pursuing their commission through the six other military programs on campus.
-Students accepted into the Greystone program must first meet the UofOz admission requirements and be accepted by the University of the Ozarks.
+The structure, organization and oversight that Greystone provides is designed for students who applied to an academy but did not earn their appointment.
+Greystone also accepts students who have not applied but are willing to put forth the significant effort required to compete for an academy nomination and appointment as well as students interested in pursuing their commission through the six other military programs sponored by Greystone on campus.
+Students accepted into the Greystone program must first meet the Uiversity of the Ozarks admission requirements and be accepted by the University of the Ozarks.

 To fulfill the academic requirements established by the academies, Greystone students participating in the academy prep program will enroll in up to 19 credit hours per semester for a total of 38 credit hours for the academic year.
 Greystone students complete their freshman year of college and those courses are then included into their official University transcript.
-Depending on the students' previous studies, the Greystone core curriculum may include Calculus I and II, Chemistry I and II with lab, English composition I and II, American History I and II, International Political Science I and II, Economics I and II, Physics I and II, Military Science and Freshman Seminar.
-In the Spring Semester, students can take an elective course beyond the core curriculum.
+Depending on the students' previous studies, the Greystone core curriculum may include Calculus I and II, Chemistry I and II with lab, English composition I and II, American History I and II, and Military Science I. In the Spring Semester, students can take an elective course beyond the core curriculum.
 For those Greystone students pursing their commission through one of the 4-year programs, required courses are based upon the major and minors selected.
-Outside of academics, Greystone students are required to participate in daily Physical Training program, weekly Character Development and Leadership Training, Effective Communication, Time Management Training, UofOz intramural sports and participate in approximately 200 hours of community service.
+Outside of academics, Greystone students are required to participate in daily Physical Training program, weekly Character Development and Leadership Training, Effective Communication, Time Management Training, UofO intramural sports and participate in community service.
 They also participate in a mandatory four-hour study hall six nights per week (Sunday through Friday).
 The Greystone program focuses on the three characteristics that the academies seek in outstanding candidates: academics, leadership and physical excellence.
 Similar to the academies, Greystone prep student rooms are inspected daily, they live according to an Honor Code and Standards of Conduct that they write and take every SAT/ACT examination offered from August through January.
 The academic objective is to keep each student challenged and fully engaged while providing them with the means to excel as an Ozarks student and eventually as a cadet or midshipman at the academies.
 The Greystone prep program meets and exceeds the academy recommendation for post high school candidate who wish to reapply for their appointment.

 For academy-bound candidates, the cost of preparatory education is an investment in their future academy experience.
 Selecting the appropriate academy prep program results in an advantage in preparedness should the candidate earn his or her academy appointment.
 The University of the Ozarks has made the one-year academy prep program more affordable by providing each student with significant scholarship which reduces the cost of room, board, tuition, and fees to $23,900 for the entire academic year.
-Students sponsored by the Naval Academy Foundation receive an additional scholarship to further reduce their UofOz costs.
+Greystone students are eligible to receive all State and Federal tuition assistance through submission of their FAFSA.
+This can significantly reduce the cost.
+For those who are eligible to receive VA scholarship (Yellow Ribbon Program) the University of the Ozarks acccepts these scholarships as well.
 Even though costs are reduced for Greystone students, they will enjoy complete access to all campus facilities and activities.

 No academy prep school can guarantee a student an appointment - not even the prep schools operated by the academies.
 All students must compete for their nominations and appointments.
 The Greystone program, however, maximizes a student's competitiveness and options.
 Since there are no guarantees, it is in your best interest to maximize the year of prep to ensure you can take full advantage of all opportunities to improve yourself as a scholar, athlete and leader in order to be as competitive as possible.
 Think worst case scenario – what if you do not earn your appointment after investing in a year of prep?
 If you can maximize your year of prep to stand out as an academy candidate and if unsuccessful, can then transition into other programs that offer different paths to a commission as an officer in the Armed Forces, then there is only one opportunity to maximize everything and that is at Greystone!

 Students must complete a Ozarks/Greystone application.
-This application can be found online by following this link.
+This application can be found on this website through the "Apply Now" tab.
 The completed application and all required documents must be forwarded to the University of the Ozarks for an admission determination.
 Questions about admission and/or financial aid should be addressed to Mrs. Brenda Bailey at 830-896-6530.

-We welcome any and all feedback/questions, so if you have either, please let us know in this form. .
+We welcome any and all feedback/questions, so if you have either, please reach out to us.